Adgo-Simranjit/hackathon-app-enpowering-brockers/README.md

 - **Backend Orchestration**: MCP Server
 - **External APIs**: Exact APIs
 - **Frontend**: Custom UI (WPF / Web-based, depending on implementation)
-- **AI Agent Layer**: Rule-based or LLM-integrated agent for workflow simplification
+- **AI Agent Layer**: Custom AI agent built using Azure AI Foundry, designed to interact with brokers via a lightweight interface.
+It connects to the MCP orchestration tool to execute tasks such as get policy.

 ## ⚙️ Setup Instructions
 1. **Clone the Repository**